-In addition, multiple objects can be pushed to a receiving server at the same time in all of the following ways:
+In addition, multiple objects can be pushed to an Endpoint at the same time in all of the following ways:

 - Manually push multiple selected objects.

-- (Select multiple items on a screen, and then press the Push Publish button on the bottom of the screen).
+- (Select multiple items on a screen, then press the Push Publish button at the bottom of the screen).

 - Create and push Bundles of objects.

-- Download bundled content from the sending server and upload the bundle on the receiving server.
+- Download bundled content from the sending server and upload the bundle on a Dynamic Endpoint.

-Note: A bundle which is created and downloaded from one server may only be uploaded to a different server.
+Note: A bundle which is created and downloaded from one dotCMS instance may only be uploaded to a different dotCMS instance.
 You can not download a bundle from a server and later upload it back to the same server.

 How Push Publishing Permissions Work

 When pushing to a Dynamic Endpoint, the overwhelming majority of push publishing issues can be prevented by setting proper user and Role permissions on your authoring server and your Endpoint.
 When pushing to a Static Endpoint, Push Publishing rights depend both upon the Permissions on your authoring server and appropriate rights in your AWS S3 server.